Outside Supreme Court, crowd amplifies abortion arguments

-WASHINGTON (AP) — Hundreds of abortion debate partisans crowded the plaza in front of the Supreme Court on Wednesday, intermingling and trading chants as justices heard the highly anticipated arguments inside.
+WASHINGTON (AP) — Hundreds of abortion debate partisans crowded the plaza in front of the Supreme Court on Wednesday, trading chants as justices heard the highly anticipated arguments inside.

-“Who’s choice?”
-“My choice,” was a frequent call-and-response on the abortion rights side, countered by “Hey hey, ho ho, Roe v.
+“Whose choice?”
+“My choice!” was a frequent call-and-response on the abortion rights side, countered by “Hey hey, ho ho, Roe v.
 Wade has got to go.”

 Jo Luttazi, wearing gloves emblazoned with “Bans Off Our Bodies” on the palms, said everyone should have access to abortion as a form of health care.